-SOCi Local Visibility Index 2024
+2024 Local Visibility Index

-Wondering How Your Company Measures Up?
+Wondering Where Your Company Ranks?

-The Biggest SOCi Local Visibility Index Ever
+Introducing the SOCi 100 and Our Biggest Local Visibility Index Ever

 This year marks the sixth anniversary of the SOCi Local Visibility Index (LVI).
 We established the report to benchmark the performance of multi-location brands across the most important and influential digital channels for driving foot traffic and sales at the local level: